-- Always ensure all your devices are password protected and follow procedures for logins and passwords to avoid accidents and data breaches. - Always complete any relevant training that may be allocated to you. - Keep your passwords private and never disclose them, even to people close to you; never let anyone use your company account. - Remain alert to threats and think before opening e-mails, file attachments and links to the internet. - Beware of 'phishing' emails that look real but are from fraudsters trying to obtain personal information, including passwords and payment information.
-Remember that sometimes, hackers will impersonate people known to you to try to gain access - always make sure that you are comfortable that the sender is who he or she appears to be. - Save information and documents to the appropriate company servers. - Report anything suspicious to your local IT department immediately.
+- Always ensure all your devices are password protected and follow procedures for logins and passwords to avoid accidents and data breaches. - Always complete any relevant training that may be allocated - Keep your passwords private and never disclose them, even to people close to you; never let anyone use your company account. - Remain alert to threats and think before opening e-mails, file attachments and links to the internet. - Beware of 'phishing' emails that look real but are from fraudsters trying to obtain personal information, including passwords and payment information.
+Remember that sometimes, hackers will impersonate people known to you to try to gain access always make sure that you are comfortable that the sender is who he or she appears to be. - Save information and documents to the appropriate company servers. - Report anything suspicious to your IT department.

-- Q: Can I use the hotel or other public wifi to connect my laptop or phone to company systems or access the internet when I am travelling? - A. This depends on how your device has been set up - always check with your local IT team before you go. - Q. A colleague who is working from home has asked me to send company files to their home e-mail address.
+- O: Can I use the hotel or other public wifi to connect my laptop or phone to company systems or access the internet when I am travelling? - A. This depends on how your device has been set up - always check with your local IT team before you go. - Q. A colleague has asked me to send emails to her private address.
 Is this OK? - A. No, you should refer to your local IT team to see if there is another way that your colleague can access the files.